lwilli/ClickableWSDL/README.md

 ## Installation

-For now, you need to manually install the package by downloading the [latest version](https://github.com/lwilli/ClickableWSDL/releases/latest) and dropping it in the packages directory (to get there, use Sublime's menu `Preferences > Browse Packages`).
+For now, you need to manually install the package by cloning this repo (or downloading the [latest release](https://github.com/lwilli/ClickableWSDL/releases/latest)) and dropping it in the packages directory.
+To get there, use Sublime's menu `Preferences > Browse Packages`.

 Once the [PR to add this to Package Control](https://github.com/lwilli/ClickableWSDL/releases/latest) is approved & merged, this we be available there for easier install.